08 Feb Using My Womens Fitted Dress Block

 - To begin, select the size closest your personal measurements from the size chart.

-- Drop the centre front and side seam lines to your knee level to make this a dress block (as above).
+- Drop the centre front and side seam lines from the hip level to your knee level to make this a dress block (as above).

 - You’ll make your first fit alterations to the block using your bust, waist and hip measurements.
 Adding or subtracting from the block as required.
 This is the best opportunity to do a Full/Flat Bust Adjustment if that’s what you usually do with your commercial patterns.

 - Then consider refining that fit, before your first calico toile, with your vertical body measurements (Front length to bust and waist and back length).
 This set of alterations will make sure the dart and the waistline are in the right place for your fitting.